Mermaids on the Ningaloo Reef

 The Ningaloo Reef: where giant sharks of the blue come to feast on the tinniest of life.
 Where humpback whales sing and play, throwing their gigantic selves to the skies, only to crash back down to sea, making waves.
 Where black and white predators thrive, and turtles’ nest, tigers of the sea prowl, and dolphins surf.

 Living a far humbler life, in Ningaloo’s sheltered waters, is an animal of legend.
-An animal which has inspired historic tales, amongst seafarers, of mermaids and sirens.
+An animal that has inspired historic tales, amongst seafarers, of mermaids and sirens.
 Once hunted for their meat and blubber, but now protected, throughout Australia, Dugongs have come to prosper in the shallow seagrass beds which dapple the countries warmer coastlines.
 Not least, the seagrass beds of The Ningaloo Reef and the Exmouth Gulf.

 Having out-lived its closest relative, the Steller’s sea cow, which was hunted to extinction in 1768, the dugong is the only surviving representative within the family Dugongidae.

 Weighing as much as 400kgs and sharing a similar form to that of a hippopotamus, one might expect the quest, to find one, to be short-lived.
-The elusiveness of the dugong, however, is unparalleled within the aquatic realm,
+The elusiveness of the dugong, however, is unparalleled within the aquatic realm, making the search a vast challenge.
+In contrast to their size and shape, they hold a grace that is reminiscent of a ballerina, perhaps, the attribute that once led ancient sailors to believe them to be mermaids.

 Spending most of their time on the ocean floor, grazing on Ningaloo’s rich pastures of sea-grass, dugongs are seldom at the surface.
 Their large banquets are only interrupted by the urge to breathe, rising to break the glass above, sending a cloud if mist from a fatty snout.
 A glimpse, maybe, but the sight of this enchanting creature is one that few have had the privilege to witness.